When writing text you wish to be changed into another language, it can be helpful to know how best to optimise your content for translation.

 It is common usage to skip these pronouns: “The letter he received…”.
 But when we omit connecting elements, we rely on the reader to infer what is meant instead of making it clear.
 So to avoid ambiguity, ensure that you do not omit these pronouns: “The letter that he received…”

 If auto-correct taught us one thing, it is that changing a single letter can alter the meaning of the whole sentence.
 Often, translators can spot errors in the original text and must seek clarification, which can cause delays.
-If not picked up on, an error, such as a wrong date could appear in the translation.
+If not picked up on, an error, such as a wrong date, could appear in the translation.
 To avoid this, it is best to proofread yourself or even get someone else to check your work.

-9. Think about clarity
+Thinking about clarity

 Write content with clarity in mind.
 Keep in mind, would someone who is not in your field of work be able to understand everything?
 Abbreviations and acronyms are good examples – they might be clear to you but not to everyone else.
 If you have to use them, introduce them in their full form in the first instance.

-10. Keep your terminology consistent
+Ensuring your terminology is consistent

 When you introduce a core concept in your work, use the same term for it throughout.
 Consistency is key.
 It will improve clarity for your readers and minimise research time for your translators.
 It is a great practice to create a term glossary and share it with your translation team to make the process run even smoother.

-We have a proven record of Return on Investment and can integrate our solutions to your business in order to best support your local and global development goals.
+We have a proven record of return on investment and can integrate our solutions to your business in order to best support your local and global development goals.

 If you would like to find out more about our services please don’t hesitate to get in touch and a member of our dedicated team will be happy to help!